AI-Planning/macq/README.md

 This library is a collection of tools for planning-like action model acquisition from state trace data.
 It contains a reimplementation from many existing works, and generalizes some of them to new settings.

+Install for development by cloning the repository and running `pip install .[dev]`.

 ## Usage
 ```python
 from macq import generate, extract